Obaa10/Obaa10/README.md

 # 👋 Hello!
 I'm Obada Al-Maleh

-I'm a software developer, and a A 5th year IT student at [Damascus University](https://en.wikipedia.org/wiki/Damascus_University).

-<i align="center">Experienced Full Stack Engineer with a proven track record in the software industry.
-Proficient in NodeJS, Laravel, NextJS Flutter, and Android Development.</i>
+<i align="center">I'm a Software Engineer, Experienced Full Stack Engineer with a proven track record in the software industry.
+Proficient in NodeJS, Express, React, and Mobile Development.</i>

 ## Contact information